crushingourenemies/Election-Templates/README.md

 15. Nominees: the list of persons nominated who are eligible but have not accepted nomination, each prefixed by [*] to itemize.
 16. DeclinedNominees: the list of persons nominated who are eligible but have declined the nomination.
 17. InvalidNominees: the list of persons nominated who are ineligible to run.
-18. Candidates: the list of candidates followed by "Abstain" or "Present" if Abstain is a candidate in this election, separated by " | ".
+18. Options: the list of candidates followed by "Abstain" or "Present" if Abstain is a candidate in this election, separated by " | ".
 19. ChartURL: The URL of a pie chart image for election results, obtainable from an election counting spreadsheet.
 20. CandidateVotes: the row in the results sheet's appropriate table for the candidate, prefixed by "[c]", for each candidate, concatenated.
 21. ElectionCommissioners: the list of Election Commissioners, separated by ", ".